 Withdrawal means you are discontinuing all your course work and are no longer enrolled at Truman State University.

-The Academic Affairs Office handles all withdrawals from the University.
+The Registrar’s Office handles all withdrawals from the University.

 Students are responsible for initiating withdrawal procedures for any semester for which they are enrolled.
 If a student fails to withdraw from the University officially, the grades earned for all courses will be entered on his or her permanent record.
-Withdrawal requests may be made either online or in person in the Academic Affairs Office (McClain Hall 203).
+Withdrawal requests may be made online.
 To withdraw from all classes online, access TruView and navigate to the Student tab.
 Click on “Withdraw from all courses” for a selected semester in the Registration column.
 International students must meet with the Center for International Students prior to withdrawing from all courses.